 Online administrations.
 After the completion of each online test administration, the test administrator or principal's designee must purge or delete saved or cached test information on any network appliance (e.g., server) or device.
-The test administrator follows local procedures for the return of all test materials to the school test coordinator immediately after each online test administration.
-The required special codes must be completed in the online testing system by the test administrator or other designated school personnel by 7:00 p.m. on the testing day.
+The test administrator follows local procedures for the return of all test materials, including student access codes, to the school test coordinator immediately after each online test administration.
+Designated school personnel complete the special codes and accommodations used in NCTest Admin under the Special Codes tab on test day before 7:00 p.m.

 Online tests are scored electronically on a centrally hosted server.
 A program that defines technical parameters scores the responses.
 Once scores for each test have been assigned by the program, data are then merged with student-level records for distribution to PSU test coordinators.
-PSU test coordinators are then able to generate school rosters, class rosters, and individual student reports.
+PSU test coordinators are then able to distribute school rosters, class rosters, and individual student reports when released.

 Paper administrations.
-Effective with the 2023-24 school year, answer sheets will no longer be used for paper test administrations.
+Answer sheets are no longer used for paper test administrations.
 All students with a documented need for a paper format will mark their answers in the test book.
 When testing is complete, the test administrator or principal's designee will transcribe the student's answers from the test book to the online testing system for the appropriate online test.
 Additional information about the transcription process can be found in each test administration guide.
+Designated school personnel complete the special codes and accommodations used in NCTest Admin on test day before 7:00 p.m.

-Test administrators must follow local procedures for the return of all test books to the school test coordinator immediately after the test administration.
+Test administrators must follow local procedures for the return of all test books and other test materials (e.g., scratch paper, graph paper) to the school test coordinator immediately after the test administration.
 The PSU test coordinator establishes the schedule for returning test books containing marked student answers to TOPS.